RNADigitalSolutions/Digital-Feeder-Release-Notes/index.md

 ### Fix
 - Fixed: crash when moving/rotating a source with 3D manipulator, if the source was converted from an object

-### Fixes
-- Fixed: BSA `.json` file couldn't be saved into `.dfs` file
-- Fixed: the background color of preview in simplification tab was not displayed correctly

 ## ✨ Digital Feeder 1.9.1  &nbsp;[<i class="fas fa-download fa-xs"></i>](https://github.com/RNADigitalSolutions/Digital_Feeder_Release/raw/main/Installer_1.9.1/df_setup.exe)
 <i class="far fa-calendar-alt"></i> &nbsp; 18.11.2021